Asymptotic-Preserving Neural Networks for Multiscale Time-Dependent Linear Transport Equations: Numerical examples

-The results are shown in Figure \ref{fig:ex2} to Fig. \ref{fig:ex5} with exactly $\left \langle g \right \rangle = 0$, and in Figure ~\ref{fig:ex6} this conservation condition is not exactly satisfied by treating it as a soft constraint, i.e., using~\eqref{eq:soft-constraint-g}.
+{In the left of Figure~\ref{fig:ex67}, this conservation condition is not exactly satisfied by treating it as a soft constraint, i.e., using~\eqref{eq:soft-constraint-g}.
 Clearly failure to conserve the mass gives poor result.
-Clearly for small $\varepsilon$ PINN does not give accurate results while APNN gives quite accurate results for all $\varepsilon$ tested.
-Figure~\ref{fig:ex7} shows the result where the integral is computed by the Monte Carlo method.
-The training process about loss for PINNs and APNNs with case $\varepsilon = 10^{-8}$ are plotted in Figure~\ref{fig:process}, which shows that APNN has a much smaller training error.
+In Figure~\ref{fig:ex2}(d), for small $\varepsilon$ PINN does not give accurate results while APNN gives quite accurate results for all $\varepsilon$ tested.
+The right of Figure~\ref{fig:ex67} shows the result where the integral with respect to $v$ is computed by the Monte Carlo method.}

 \paragraph{Problem III.
 A variable scattering coefficient}

 Let